yrbobo/MQS-ECL/README.md

 ## *We can provide a series of checkpoints for the model in the paper.
-If you need them, you can contact my email address: sibo.wei@foxmail.com .
+If you need them, you can contact this email address: sibo.wei@foxmail.com .